 Effects can be added to Automations, Keywords, and Series to perform several additional administrative tasks.
 The “Email team members” effect can be added to send a notification email to a specific team member each time someone interacts with that particular Automation, Keyword, or Series.

-For example, the effect can be added to your “Mission Trip” keyword so that each time someone texts in “Mission Trip” the team leader gets an email notification of the signup.
+For example, the effect can be added to your “Childcare” keyword so that each time someone texts in “Childcare” the team leader gets an email notification of the signup.
 Or you could add the effect to your “giving” Automation so that each time someone asks about giving, one of your team members will get an email notification so that they can reach out to follow up and thank them for their gift.